nubenetes/awesome-kubernetes/docs/kubernetes-troubleshooting.md

 ## Failed to Create Pod Sandbox
 - [containiq.com: Troubleshooting the “Failed to Create Pod Sandbox” Error](https://www.containiq.com/post/troubleshooting-failed-to-create-pod-sandbox-error) The “failed to create pod sandbox” error is a common problem when you’re trying to create a pod in Kubernetes.
 This article will explain the possible causes of the problem as well as how to fix it.

+## Terminated with exit code 1 error
+- [containiq.com: Troubleshooting ‘terminated with exit code 1’ error](https://www.containiq.com/post/terminated-with-exit-code-1) Sometimes Kubernetes pods die, leaving behind only cryptic messages such as “terminated with exit code 1”.
+In this guide, you’ll learn what this error indicates and how to troubleshoot it.

 ## OOM Kills
 - [medium.com/@reefland: Tracking Down “Invisible” OOM Kills in Kubernetes](https://medium.com/@reefland/tracking-down-invisible-oom-kills-in-kubernetes-192a3de33a60) An “Invisible” OOM Kill happens when a child process in a container is killed, not the init process.
 It is “invisible” to Kubernetes and not detected.
 What is OOM? well.. not a good thing.